lak07/Urlshrink/README.md

 from given id.
 Bijective function is reliable as it can not give wrong coversions.
 The url created are short no matter how much the length of original url is.
 It is fast approach as databse used is nosql that stores key value pair and queries fast and conversion also takes very less time.

+Note:- I tried deploying on heroku but credit card is needed use even free version of redis heroku which i don't have.
+So i can't deploy on heroku as of now.